IF3068 - Writing London: A World City (2018/19)

 3. critically respond to creative fiction and non-fiction in terms of argument, theme and form

-4. access the range of text and online material available to students
+4. access the range of text and digital material available to students

 5. keep and develop a study journal that supports the submission of academic and creative work

-The module is assessed by a digital journal and a final essay or creative piece.
+The module is assessed by a final essay or creative piece.